Massenburg Plantation

 Massenburg Plantation, also known as Woodleaf Plantation, is a historic plantation house located near Louisburg, Franklin County, North Carolina.
 The property encompasses 10 contributing buildings, 1 contributing site, and 1 contributing structure.
 The main house reached its present form in 1838, and is a simple two-story L-shaped dwelling, with a rear two-story wing.
 It is four bays wide and features a stone block chimney.
+The property is currently owned by Travis Massenburg.
 The property also includes the contributing plantation office, smokehouse, cotton gin, storage building, hen house, 1 1/2-story Perry House bungalow (c.
 1910), and Overseer's House ruins (c.
 1832).

 It was listed on the National Register of Historic Places in 1975, with a boundary increase in 2000.
 The property is currently owned by a descendant of the slaves.